jnavno/local_machine_setup_guide/README.md

 ## Automate the process for simplicity

-To automate the setup process and create the previous folder structure, use the provided script [Link Text](URL) :
+To automate the setup process and create the previous folder structure, download the provided [script](https://github.com/jnavno/local_machine_setup_guide/blob/master/setup_repositories.sh) into your local machine:

 1. **Make the Script Executable**